-Question: I have three question regarding the end scene.
+Question: I have three questions regarding the end scene.
 1. How come Jean can't crush Wolverine's body?
 I ask this because we can see her easily kill all people who walk too close to her.
 2. Why didn't Wolverine inject Jean with the cure instead of killing her?
 3. What would happen if Jean got injected with the cure?

 Answer: 1) Apparently the combination of Logan's unbreakable skeleton and healing factor was enough to keep Jean from shredding him - it's possible to see his body getting damaged and repairing itself in a few shots.
 2) Because, while he's capable of getting close to her mostly intact, the same isn't really true of anything he might be wearing or holding, so any cure syringe he carried with him would be destroyed.
 3) Who knows?
 Given her extreme power level, the cure might or might not have worked, and, considering the final shot of the movie, which suggests that the cure isn't permanent anyway, her powers would likely return before long.